screwyprof/nix-config/docs/ideas/bmad-feedback-public.md

 2. Some form of persistent artifacts helped me track complex investigations
 3. The "right" amount of documentation is probably project-specific

+### SM (Bob) - Story 1.4 Course Corrections

+Story 1.4 required two separate course corrections due to context limitations and workflow complexity.

+#### Timeline of Events

+1. **Story 1.4 existed**: Created earlier with original task list
+2. **After Stories 1.1-1.3**: Task list became outdated based on discoveries
+3. **First course correction**: SM updated Story 1.4 tasks based on findings
+4. **Dev agent work**: Started investigation but Claude Code context window limit approached
+5. **Second course correction**: Had to wrap up and return to SM to reduce AI context limitations

+#### First Course Correction (After Story 1.3)

+Story 1.4's original task list was outdated after discoveries from Stories 1.1-1.3.
+Updated tasks to focus on investigating WHY the bug happens, addressing QA's confusion points from successful reproduction.

+#### Dev Agent Partial Implementation

+Dev agent:

+- Started investigation work
+- Created investigation report with some findings
+- Prematurely created postmortem without completing investigation (wasn't folllowing the task)
+- Left 5 critical gaps unanswered
+- Claude Code context window approaching limit, forcing wrap up

+#### Second Course Correction

+I asked SM to correct the course based on what Dev had done.

+#### Discovery made - Story purpose mismatch

+- Original Story 1.4 included "Screenshots of P10k wizard" in tasks
+- But bug was already reproduced and confirmed in Story 1.3
+- SM was instructed to look at the preceeding Story 1.3
+- SM kept checklist items that were no longer relevant

+**Story update awareness**: Stories can become outdated as discoveries are made in earlier stories

+**Lesson learned**: Iterative work in baby steps IS CRUCIAL.
+I should have:

+- Committed the first course correction
+- Committed the dev work
+- Then done the second correction

+Instead, I got carried away trying to do everything at once.
+Self-discipline is required to work in baby steps to avoid confusion.
+Mea culpa, silly me.

 ## What Worked Well

 - **Advanced elicitation techniques** - Exceptional for requirements gathering